crossplane/crossplane/design/design-doc-composition-functions.md

     # resources as 'arguments' to the Function call.
     functionRef:
       name: go-templates
-    # A Function call may optionally accept configuration.
+    # A Function call may optionally accept input.
 Think of this like an
     # additional, optional argument to the Function call.
-The configuration is a
+The input is a nested
-    # nested KRM resource - i.e. it has an apiVersion and kind.
+    # KRM resource - i.e. it has an apiVersion and kind.
-    config:
+    input:
       apiVersion: example.org/v1
       kind: GoTemplate
       source: Remote